frederikvig/nyum/_recipes/pasta-sausage-sauce.md

 ---

 > Put the butter in a medium skillet over medium-low heat.
 As it melts, crumble the sausage meat into it, making the bits quite small, ½ inch or less.
-Add the liquid, and adjust the heat so that the mixture simmers gently.
+When the meat has finished browning, add the liquid, and adjust the heat so that the mixture simmers gently.

 ---